The Co-Cities Recipe for Just and Inclusive Cities

 This open book has roots in our conceptualization of the ‘City as a Commons’, the emerging academic field of urban commons studies, and the work developed in 5 years of remarkable urban experimentations in Italy and around the world.
 Structured around three main pillars, the Co-Cities open book will first provide scholars, practitioners and policy-makers with an overview of the theory and methodology of the Co-City with the “Co-Cities Protocol”.

-The last section of the book presents an appendix of articles of some of the most important researchers and practitioners studying the urban commons.
+The last section of the book features an appendix of articles of some of the most important researchers and practitioners studying the urban commons.
 These essays were conceived and offered as part of “The City as a Commons” conference, the first IASC (International Association for the Study of the Commons) conference on urban commons, co-chaired by Christian Iaione and Sheila Foster, that took place in Bologna on November 6 and 7, 2015.

-This work is the result of a wide collaborative effort.
+This Co-Cities Open Book is the fruit of a wide collaborative effort.
 It benefited from close collaboration of Sheila Foster, Christian Iaione, Elena De Nictolis with the P2P Foundation; the Transformative Actions Interdisciplinary Laboratory (TrailLab) of the Catholic University of Milan, in particular Professor Ivana Pais and Michela Bolis; the International Association for the Study of the Commons (IASC).
 Michel Bauwens and Vasilis Niaros contributed to the data selection and collection during the exploratory phase (November 2015 through August 2016).
 An analysis on the findings from the first 30 relevant case studies provided by Michel Bauwens is included in section III of the Open Book, “The City as a commons papers”.

 This book drawns on three years of dialogue, collaboration, exchange and learning with scholars and practicioners to which goes our deep gratitude.
 Constant supervision, guidance and source of continuing inspiration was provided by Sheila Foster.
 Special thanks are due to Leonardo Morlino for his theoretical wisdom and his tireless and patient guidance on the theoretical framework and the methodological approach.
 A special mention goes to the authors of the “The City as a commons papers” for being generous with their time and for sharing their knowledge with us: Michel Bauwens; David Bollier; Tine de Moor; Paola Cannavò; Silke Helfrich; Ezio Manzini.
 We are deeply grateful to all the participants to the “City as a Commons” IASC Conference (Bologna, 2015) and in particular with the authors who shared their presentation and papers with us and helped us spread the unique body of knowledge on the urban commons generated thanks to the conference.